- 2 minutes to read

-The ASPxButtonEdit control represents a text box editor that allows one or more buttons to be displayed within its client region.
+The ASPxButtonEdit control displays a text box editor that can show one or more buttons within its client region.

 ASPxButtonEdit offers the following features:

 You can display prompt text when the editor's value is null and the editor is not focused.
 The prompt text disappears when the editor receives focus.
 Use the ASPxButtonEdit.NullText property to define the prompt text.

 You can treat the input as a password, so the characters entered into the editor are masked.
 To enable this functionality, set the ButtonEditProperties.Password property value to true.

 The ASPxButtonEdit control allows you to use masks when a user edits a value.
 See the following topic to learn more: Mask Editing.